 Internet can be a world of information, fun, and opportunity for growth and bliss, but only if you manage to weed out the ugly, destructive and distractive content and people.
 Yes, there are two categories to watch out for, the inanimate, and the animate.
 We want to talk about the potentially hazardous living entities of the internet world, and how you can direct your children to stay safe from their intent and actions.
-Here is a list of the most useful advice you can quote us to your kids:
+Here is a list of top 10 precautionary steps for kids to stay safe online.
+The most useful advice you can quote us to your kids:

 Personal pictures are always in dangers of being abused in the web environment.
 First of all, everyone will be able to see them, your parents, grandparents, relatives, teachers, and… second, they are going to be there forever, there’s no deleting viral pictures from the internet, so you will be permanently humiliated and harassed, it’s not going to pass.
 Third, they may attract the attention of all the wrong people, predators, trollers, kidnappers, even sex-traffickers.
 So, if a picture is too attention-getting or explicit, or reveals some level of personal information about you, don’t risk posting or sharing it on your digital device, on or off-line.

 You think you are just casually introducing yourself, thinking you would sound like a paranoid freak if you don’t, especially since it’s the beginning of the conversation, and you can’t salvage the first impression later on.
 But just think of the scenario where things go wrong, or the seemingly-pleasant person you just met turns out to be a professional identity thief, sexual predator, or a cyber or -real-world stalker.
 It’s too much of a risk to take, when you can always tell people your full name, your phone number or address later, if necessary and deemed safe.

 Don’t talk to adults without your parents’ knowledge.